 Admission to the Institute is a competitive process, meeting the minimum requirements does not guarantee entrance into the Institute's programs.

-Students apply during the Winter semester, typically within the first year of their degree program.
+Students apply during the Winter semester of the first year of their degree program.

 Students can be part-time or full-time during their study terms (international students refer to international student policies below).